-Support the Achieveme Support the Achievement of Outcome Targets Enhanced Staff Ensuring that front line staff have the tools required to deliver quality, client training and centered employment services that are targeted to meet the individual professional needs of clients is essential to the achievement of outcomes.
-SAIL training development. along with in-services and other training opportunities through OMSSA etc. Increase focus on life are provided. stabilization.
+Enhanced Staff training and professional development.
+Increase focus on life stabilization.
+Ensuring that front line staff have the tools required to deliver quality, client to the individual to the achievement of outcomes.
+SAIL training along with in-services and other training opportunities through OMSSA etc. are provided.

 Increased focus on Recidivism continues to be a challenge for service providers.
 While all job retention outcomes are beneficial, long term sustainable outcomes are the goal.
 For strategies. this reason, Social Services built this function into the job description of the OW Employment Marketing Specialist.
 Retention services are also built into the Get Trained Workers Coordinator job description through a Purchase of Service Agreement.
 Marketing Strategies In order to ensure that Employers are aware of the services available through the Ontario Works Program marketing is required.
 Various mediums have been used from pamphlets to billboards over the years.
 These efforts will continue providing there is funding to support it.
 Service Delivery Ensuring that our service delivery model reflects the needs of the changes in Model our caseload in an effort to maintain in improve outcomes is critical.
-Examples include; • Due to the continued pressure on OW to support clients with complex barriers, OW positions were re-profiled in 2020 and 2021 to order to create 5 TSCM positions. • In an effort to streamline services and improve outcomes for social assistance recipients being released from incarceration, two Case Managers have been designated to manage these cases.
+Examples include; Due to the continued pressure on OW to support clients with complex barriers, OW positions were re-profiled in 2020 and 2021 to order to create 5 TSCM positions.
+In an effort to streamline services and improve outcomes for social assistance recipients being released from incarceration, two Case Managers have been designated to manage these cases.
 Performance In Nipissing, a performance review process has been established to measure Management and evaluate the efficiency, effectiveness and excellence or employees.
 The process includes setting individualized objectives based on areas of growth that are linked to departmental and organizational goals.
 Labour Market Data Monthly labour market data compiled by the Labour Market Group is reviewed to inform planning.
 This information is also disseminated to all Ontario Works staff to increase understanding of local labour market needs.
-Provide a Seamless Clie - · Life Stabilization In an effort to introduce life stabilization supports and services to non-OW Supports for Non-OW recipients, a referral process to link clients working with DNSSAB's Children's Recipients Services and Housing departments to OW staff is being explored.
+Provide a Seamless Clie ent Experience Life Stabilization In an effort to introduce life stabilization supports and services to non-OW Supports for Non-OW recipients, a referral process to link clients working with DNSSAB's Children's Recipients Services and Housing departments to OW staff is being explored.
 By introducing this work slowly into the service delivery model before the full launch of the provincial model, the OW management team will be better prepared to support staff through this transition.
-Recruitment Nipissing OW includes interview questions that gauge candidates ability to; Understand the needs of social assistance recipients and the impacts of living in poverty Demonstrate client centric thinking
+Recruitment Nipissing OW includes interview questions that gauge candidates ability to; 1 Understand the needs of social assistance recipients and the impacts Understand the needs of social assistance recipients and the impacts of living in poverty